achempion/software_process_framework/README.md

 </p>

 To track our process of development, keep what we do and what we did,
-we need to create `releases/` directory to store our release path.
+we need to create `releases/` directory.

 Here is the structure of `releases/` catalog: